ssp21/ssp21-spec/ssp21.md

 * **empheral_public_key** - An ephemeral public DH key corresponding to the key type requested by the master.

-* **certificates** - A certificate chain corresponding to the certificate type requested by the master.
+* **certificates** - A possibly empty certificate chain that is interpreted according to the *certificate_mode* field transmitted by the master.

 ##### REQUEST_HANDSHAKE_AUTH